 Since James Watson and Francis Crick revealed the structure of DNA, it has been accepted as the molecule of heredity.
-Before their discovery, the scientific community retained some skepticism that DNA was up to the job, because it seemed too simple a molecule to perform the four necessary functions: replication, encoding, cell management and the ability to mutate.
+Before their discovery, the scientific community retained some skepticism that DNA was up to the job, because the role of DNA is fourfold, and it seemed too simple a molecule to perform those four necessary functions: replication, encoding, cell management and the ability to mutate.
 The unique structure of DNA allows it to fulfill all these functions.

 Sciencing Video Vault